paradocx96/paradocx96/README.md

 ### ⚡ Know more about me
 - 🔭 I’m currently working on React-Project.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning JavaScript / React.
 - 👯 I’m looking to collaborate with other develoopers.
 - 💬 Ask me about Java / HTML / CSS.